bitcoinbzc/bitcoinbzc.github.io/README.md

 # myzelcash wallet

-MyZelcash is a client-side browser-based wallet for Zelcash.
+Bitzec webtx is a client-side browser-based wallet for Zelcash.

 Officially avaiable at: https://my.bitzec.github.io